42Zavattas/generator-bangular/README.md

 On each new `api` you create, you can choose to load the sockets for this model.
 It will then emit socket events on update and remove of documents of this model.

-The sockets can be quickly usable in your controllers, [here is an example](https://gist.github.com/Apercu/9cd8b4b332948dc833f0) with a simple user.
+The sockets can be quickly usable in your controllers, [here is an example](https://gist.github.com/Apercu/9cd8b4b332948dc833f0) with a simple item.

 ### Passport